3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 The system uses an inductive probe to trigger an automatic `Emergency Stop` when it senses the gantry is too low for the correct Z triggering point when Homing Z.

-The system lays ready but disarmed during normal operation & printing, then becomes armed as soon as `Home Z` is called, & it will trigger if your nozzle misses the Z endstop switch & the gantry lowers past its noraml Z triggering point.
+The system lays ready but disarmed during normal operation & printing, then becomes armed as soon as `Home Z` is called, & it will trigger if your nozzle misses the Z endstop switch & the gantry lowers past its normal Z triggering point.
 It disarms itself once Z homing is complete.

 # REQUIRED PARTS